 Helmut Walser Smith is Martha Rivers Ingram Chair of History at Vanderbilt University and Director of the Max Kade Center for European and German.
 He is author of The Holocaust and Other Genocides: History, Representation, Ethics (Vanderbilt University Press, 2002).

-Debórah Dwork is director of the Strassler Family Center for Holocaust and Genocide Studies at Clark University in Worcester, Mass.
-She is also professor of Holocaust studies and modern Jewish history and culture.
+Debórah Dwork is a senior research scholar with the Strassler Family Center for Holocaust and Genocide Studies at Clark University in Worcester, Mass.
+She is an expert on Holocaust history and education.

 Randolph L. Braham is director of the Rosenthal Institute for Holocaust Studies at the City University of New York.
 He is author of The Politics of Genocide: The Holocaust in Hungary (Wayne State University Press, 2000) and The Vatican and the Holocaust (East European Monographs, 2000).